First Steps to Managing the Cluster

 replicas: 3

-A Service can also provide a "secret-less" access for the authorized Users to an upstream that requires an application-layer credential such as HTTP bearer access tokens (read more about secret-less access here).
-Octelium's application-layer awareness allows you to simply eliminate managing and distributing such, in many practical cases, long-lived, over-privileged L-7 credentials at any scale.
+A Service can also provide "secret-less" access for the authorized Users to an upstream that requires an application-layer (L7) credential such as HTTP bearer access tokens (read more about secret-less access here).
+Octelium's application-layer awareness allows you to simply eliminate the need to manage and distribute such credentials, which are often long-lived and over-privileged in many practical cases, at any scale.
 Here is an example:

 1